michalkalinowski-/Lunchbox8/README.md

 * 04.07.2013 Aluminium profiles shipped => ETA 09.07
 * 12.07.2013 ETA for PCB => 17.07
 * 14.07.2013 Metalwork is in (delayed), all looks fine
+* 18.07.2013 Rest of the elements has arrived.
+Made a stupid mistake and need to offset XLRs on PCB by 3mm